-In this section we've listed some common survey question types and included recommendations on how they can best be visualized in Protobi.
+This section lists some common survey question types and includes recommendations on how they can best be visualized in Protobi.

 Q2 is a numeric question where respondents enter multiple percentages that sum to 100.
 Each variable for which the respondent enters a percentage is its own question.
 For Q2, after extracting the common title text, we compact the group to mean.

 Compact to mean

 Also set a custom "Round by..." for the group Q2, so that the distributions are more concise.
 You can look at the underlying distributions by pressing on the blue triangles to the left.

 For categorical groups of questions like ratings or rankings we recommend compacting the view to a top box score.

 Q13 is a group of ratings questions, more specifically it's a group of 7-point scale questions.
-For this type of question we put the numbers up front if there's formatting, and compact the group to top box.
+For this type of question, put the numbers up front if there's formatting, and compact the group to top box.

 Put numbers up front

 When questions are imported from SPSS, sometimes they have a format like this:

-This can be hard to read, and visually unappealing, so we put numbers up front for 7-point scale questions.
+This can be hard to read, and visually unappealing.
+Put numbers up front for 7-point scale questions.

 Compact to top box

-We will compact a typical group of 7-point scale rating questions to top box scores of "6,7".
-We will also use "Display stacked" from the context menu to visualize the bars of the entire distribution stacked and color coded.
+Compact a typical group of 7-point scale rating questions to top box scores of "6,7".
+Use "Display stacked" from the context menu to visualize the bars of the entire distribution stacked and color coded.

-Another visually interesting way we like to display scale questions like Q13 is as a beta chart.
+Another visually interesting way to display scale questions like Q13 is as a beta chart.

 Similar to the ratings example above, rankings questions like Question 6 are typically compacted to top box scores, and "Display stacked".

-Question 6 is compacted to "1st" and we display the distribution bars as stacked.
+Question 6 compacted to "1st" and displayed with bars stacked: